-These add-ons bring new features to the front-and-back end of websites, allowing them to perform beyond Magento’s default version limits.
+These extensions (add-ons) bring new features to the front-and-back end of websites, allowing them to perform beyond Magento’s default version limits.
 Essentially, if you’re using Magento, you’re going to want some extensions that enable your webstore to do what it needs.

-However, while Magento extensions are without a doubt the easiest way to improve your webstore functionality, there are a few important things to consider before utilizing them.
+However, while Magento extensions are without a doubt the easiest way to improve your ecommerce store functionality, there are a few important things to consider before utilizing them.

 From learning how to find cost-efficient first and third-party extensions that are actually suited to your webstore, to understanding how to make sure the extensions you do install don’t end up causing more trouble than they resolve, there are multiple steps required to ensure good extension use which can seem a little intimidating to new Magento users at first.